zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn.
 Ten guests get to know one another during an elegant meal.
 # menu
 Sunchoke charred with caviar
-Bone marrow and olive pastry
+Chesnut and leek pastry
+Scallops seared with greens
-Celeriac soup with crispy black trumpets
+Celeriac soup with black trumpet mushrooms
-Scallop raw with tomatillo and ground cherry
+Fluke raw with cucumber and ground cherry
-Cauliflower with ricotta and oregano
+Cauliflower with goat's milk and oregano
-Buttery crab with lemon and kohlrabi
+Buttery crab with kohlrabi and clovers
-Pork chop with polenta and parsley
+Beef with black garlic and parsley
 Radicchio with orange and pistachio
 Pear tart with white chocolate ice cream
 Panna cotta with caramelized apple cider